hushkat/hushkat.github.io/content/posts/BrunnerCTF.md

 ## Recon (Understanding the Binary)

-First, check what kind of file weâ€™re dealing with:
+First, check what kind of file we are dealing with:
 ```bash
 file rolling_pin
 ```